-The Commission must be very careful in its requirements Α. for public disclosure of various segments of fuel cost to protect the proprietary information in order information. А requirement to transportation cost publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.
+The Commission must be very careful in its requirements Α. for public disclosure of various segments of fuel cost information in order to protect the proprietary transportation cost information.
+A requirement 20 publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.

-Please illustrate how confidential information could be 12 Ο. derived if the Commission's reporting requirements are 13 14 changed?.
+12 Q. Please illustrate how confidential information could be 13 derived if the Commission's reporting requirements are 14 changed?.

 This was fully discussed in Docket No. 830001-PD.
-On 16 A. April 24, 1984, the Commission considered Tampa Electric's request for reconsideration of Order No. 12645, entered in the same docket (Generic Fuels Issues).
-Tampa Electric sought reconsideration of that portion of Order No. 12645 pertaining to which cost information should be considered Tampa Electric's specific concern was that confidential. disclosure of F.O.B mine mouth and F.O.B plant price for coal, in conjunction with available delivered prices at terminal facilities, would result in the disclosure of proprietary confidential business information.
-The Commission agreed and determined that the F.O.B. mine mouth and plant prices should be reported on a "specified confidential" basis.
-The same circumstances exist today and the need for confidential treatment is just as critical now as it was in 1983.
+On 16 A. April 24, 1984, the Commission considered Tampa Electric's 17 request for reconsideration of Order No. 12645, entered in 18 , the same docket (Generic Fuels Issues).
+Tampa Electric 19 sought reconsideration of that portion of Order No. 12645 20 pertaining to which cost information should be considered 21 confidential.
+Tampa Electric's specific concern was that 22 disclosure of F.O.B mine mouth and F.O.B plant price for 23 coal, in conjunction with available delivered prices at 24 25 terminal facilities, would result in the disclosure of proprietary confidential information. business The Commission agreed and determined that the F.O.B. mine mouth and plant prices should be reported on a "specified confidential" basis.
+The same circumstances exist today need for confidential treatment ís just 25 the and critical now as it was in 1983.